GoDevOps/productive-on-day-one/slides/README.md

 ---

-# DevContainer in Kubernetes
+# DevContainer in Kubernetes - GitPods

+- It is a container orchestrator thus we retrieve the previous benefits
+- All the good benefits of Kubernetes in matter of :
+     - resource usage
-- GitPod
+     - multi tenancy
-- Otekto
+     - cost management
+- Full browser based development environment

 ---